george-labs/george-backend-hiring/docs/README.md

    `<firstname>_<lastname>_sesssion_1_iteration_1_<pairing-partner-name>`
 3. Push this branch to the repository
 4. Run `./mvnw clean verify` via your terminal
-5. Open the project in your IDE of choice
+5. Open the project input your IDE of choice
 6. Create a dummy unit test and run it
 7. Read the requirements from the _Requirements_ section
    Please only read one iteration at a time, starting with iteration 1
-8. Please think about how you will approach this problem in code for a few minutes before you start coding
+8. Please think about how you will approach this problem input code for a few minutes before you start coding